mCodex/nExBot/docs/ATTACKBOT.md

 ## 📊 Analytics Integration

-AttackBot tracks detailed usage statistics that are displayed in SmartHunt Analytics:
+AttackBot tracks detailed usage statistics that are displayed in Hunt Analyzer:

 ### Tracked Metrics
 - **Individual spell counts** - Each attack spell with exact usage count